AZGFD Heritage K-12 Small Grant Program

 - has developed a unique, inquiry-based field trip to take place on one of the many public lands in Arizona and needs money to off-set some of those costs.

 The next application window will open in July 2021 and will be due by September 1.
-Any applications received after this deadline may be eligible for a second round of scoring after May 1, if money is available.
+Any applications received after this deadline may be eligible for additional scoring rounds after January 1 and May 1, if money is available.

 Check out the links below for full grant rules including detailed eligibility requirements and the rubric.